 Research shows textbook prices have increased at four times the rate of inflation since 1994, with no end in sight.
 It's no secret students are turning to alternative methods for cheap college textbooks.
 But how many upperclassmen teach Cheap Textbooks 101 to incoming freshmen?

-While federal rules implemented in July might help ease the pain a bit, learning the ins and outs of sharing, borrowing, renting and buying used textbooks have become standard operating procedure.
+With back-to-college quickly approaching, learning the ins and outs of sharing, borrowing, renting and buying used textbooks is a valuable lesson.

 1. Wait Until After the First Day